Private client – Wills, Power of Attorney and Deputyship, probate

-You can only grant a LPA if you still have the mental capacity to make decisions for yourself.
+You can only grant an LPA if you still have the mental capacity to make decisions for yourself.

 If someone lacks capacity to make decision, they can no longer grant a Power of Attorney.
 The only way to obtain authority to act on their behalf is to apply to the Court of Protection to become that person’s deputy.
 As with LPA’s, a deputy is either appointed to look after the individual’s property and financial affairs or health and welfare.
 The Court of Protection can appoint a deputy for both.

-As people, we may not want to think the end of our lives; however, it is prudent to make arrangements as to what should happen when we do die.
+As people, we may not want to think about the end of our lives; however, it is important to make arrangements as to what should happen after our lifetime.

-A Will sets out your wishes and feelings about how your estate should be disposed of or whether you wish to create a legacy by donating your assets to charity.
-Your Will can specifically deal with customs and traditions that should be observed as regards to your burial or whether you wish to be cremated.
+A Will sets out your wishes and feelings about how your estate should be transferred and to whom after you die.
+A Will can specifically deal with customs and traditions that should be observed as regards to your burial or whether you wish to be cremated.

 If you have children under the age of 18 years old, you could stipulate in your Will who should become your children’s legal guardian and any trusts you would like to put in place.